The classification of 2-connected 7-manifolds: The classification of 2-connected 7-manifolds

-We now explain the proof of \cite[Theorem B]{crowley02}.
-Recall that every $2$-connected $M$ is the boundary of a $3$-connected $W$ and that the characteristic form of $W$, $(H^4(W, \del W), \lambda_W, \alpha_W)$ is a complete diffeomorphism invariant by \cite[Corollary 2.5]{crowley02}.
-A foundational theorem of Wilkens \cite[Theorem 3.2]{wilkens71} (see \cite[Theorem 2.24]{crowley02}), states that for any diffeomorphism $f \colon \del W_0 \cong \del W_1$, there are $W_2$ and $W_3$ with $\del W_2 = \del W_3 = S^7$ and a diffeomorphism $F \colon W_0 \natural W_2 \cong W_1 \natural W_3$ extending $f$: here $\natural$ denotes boundary connected sum.
-Now the boundary of $W$ is a homotopy sphere, if and only if $\lambda_W$ is nonsingular which by definition means that $(H^4(W, \del W), \lambda_W, \alpha_W)$ is nonsingular.
+extending $f$.
+The boundary of $W$ is a homotopy sphere, if and only if $(H^4(W, \del W), \lambda_W, \alpha_W)$ is nonsingular.
 Hence we say that two characteristic forms are \emph{stably isomorphic} if they become isomorphic after addition of nonsingular characteristic forms.
 The above discussion shows that classifying $2$-connected $7$-manifolds up to almost diffeomorphism is equivalent to classifying characteristic forms up to stable isomorphism.
-This was achieved in \cite[Theorem 3.4]{crowley02} by extending ideas of Wall \cite[Theorem p.\,156]{wall72} from the setting of even forms to the setting of characteristic forms.
+This was achieved in \mbox{\cite[Theorem~3.4]{crowley02}} by extending ideas of Wall \cite[Theorem p.\,156]{wall72} from the setting of even forms to the setting of characteristic forms.
 The point is that an isomorphism $F \colon \del(H_0, \lambda_0, \alpha_0) \cong \del(H_1, \lambda_1, \alpha_1)$ of the boundaries of characteristic forms can be used to glue them together to obtain a nonsingular characteristic form

 It is then possible to explicitly write down an isomorphism of characteristic forms

 such that $\del E = F$.
 Combined with Lemma \ref{lem:splitq}, these methods give the following theorem, which is a refinement of a special case of \cite[Theorem 3.4]{crowley02}.